Tom-Hirschberger/MMM-EmbedURL/README.md

 If the site(s) you want to embed forbid the embedding by setting some headers there are multiple ways them embed them anyway.

+**PLEASE RESPECT THE CONTENT POLICY OF THE PAGES YOU ARE EMBEDDING!**

+As most of the pages forbid embeding only to avoid Cross-Site-Scripting attacks and these are very unlikly at the mirror i will show some ways the embed pages that forbid embedding anyway.

 There are extensions for at least Firefox, Chrome and Chromium to remove Cookie banners as well.

 ### Webview usage